How to create a sensory chill out space for my autistic child

 A softly lit space is a more relaxing environment for children with autism.
 This is because bright lights can cause overstimulation of the nervous system.
 So pick somewhere that is not too bright.

-Try using shades over the windows, a teepee or tent to go inside or a calming lamp.
+Try using shades over the windows, a teepee or tent to go inside or include mood lighting with a lamp or night light.
 It is a good idea to remove distractions from the room.

 If you don’t have a tent, a few sheets or blankets is an easy trick.